What is an Executor?

 Discover and Identify Creditors

 After the death of the decedent, the executor should identify any creditors that are owed money.
-During the administration of the estate, the executor should generally continue to pay mortgages and car notes, but is not under obligation to pay debts that are unsecured (credit card debts, personal loans, etc.).
+During the administration of the estate, the executor should generally continue to pay mortgages and car notes if these assets are controlled by the estate, but the executor is not under obligation to pay debts that are unsecured (credit card debts, personal loans, etc.).
 Any unsecured creditor must file a claim with the probate court in order to be paid.

 The executor has a duty to prepare and file the last income tax return of the decedent.
 That return must be filed by April 15 of the year after the deceased person's death.
 Note that if the person died early in the year and had not filed her income tax returns for the prior year, it is up to the executor to make sure that the return is filed for the previous year and for the year in which she died.
-While 99% of Americans currently do not have to pay estate taxes, if the decedent had estate worth $11.2 million or above, a federal estate tax return should be filed.
+While 99% of Americans currently do not have to pay estate taxes, if the decedent had substantial estate, a federal estate tax return should be filed.

 Once all debts, expenses, and taxes have been paid and the requisite time has run, the remaining assets of the estate are ready to be distributed.
 The executor must follow what the will directs when distributing assets, unless the will specifically authorizes the executor to disburse assets based on his own judgment.